 You will love the taste and texture of this oatmeal beer bread, friends.
 I made this using a lovely porter, but you could also use a stout with similar results.

-Find all my bread recipes in one place.
+For ease of browsing, here are all of my bread recipes in one place.

 Oatmeal Beer Bread

 The Beloved and I stopped by the Crafty Beer Shop when we were at Lafayette Village this weekend.

 Honestly.
 I knew exactly what I was going to say.
 And make.
 An oatmeal beer bread made with oatmeal porter.
 Not a quick bread, but a yeast-raised beer bread, malty bittersweet to marry beautifully with oatmeal and the oatmeal porter.

 Like most of my bread recipes, this oatmeal beer bread is made using a modified straight dough method: mix the oatmeal, beer and half the flour into a batter and let it hang out so the oatmeal hydrates.

 Then, just toss in all the rest of the ingredients and knead away.
 You could absolutely put some raisins or dried currants in your batter to make a perfect morning toasting bread.